sapio-lang/sapio/docs/ELTOO_FRAGMENTS.md

 ```

 The payload is exactly 40 bytes.
 A participant observing an old update can
-rebuild its balance-independent update script from the state number and
+rebuild its balance-independent update script with `terms.update_script(n)`,
-channel terms, combine it with this sibling, and recover a control block.
+combine it with this sibling, and recover a control block.
+This lowers the
+update policy directly; it does not invent an old allocation or compile a
+throwaway channel.
 Recovery verifies that proof against the actual spent P2TR output before using
 it.
 The publication is evidence to check, not trusted PSBT metadata.